 The legend tells (and historians believe) that the monastery was founded in the 10th century by Saint Ivan Rilski – the first Bulgarian hermit.
 The monk came to these lands in the first half of the 10th century and devoted himself to a life of hermitage.
 He spent time in the mountains, fasting and praying, far away from worldly vanity.

 The saint found a cave near the place where the present monastery is located, and he spent the last five years of his life in it.
 After he passed away, his followers built a small stone church near the cave, and that church is still standing there today.

-A few months after his death, his relics were collected and moved to Tarnovo.
-This has happened during the reign of tsar Peter, and most probably thanks to this tsar, Ivan Rilski was canonized as a saint.
+A few months after his death, the relics of Ivan Rilski were collected and moved to the town of Tarnovo.
+This happened during the reign of tsar Peter in Bulgaria, and most probably thanks to this tsar, Ivan Rilski was canonized as a saint.

 But let’s go back to the history of the monastery…

 After the death of the hermit, his followers decided to build a monastery near the place where he lived the last years of his life.
 They chose the current location for two reasons – it was much more secure, and a small temple was already built on the terrain.

 The Rila Monastery was erected from 927 to 941.
 Initially, the cloister was small and quite modest, but in the XIV century, a local feudal called protosebastos Hrelyo Dragovol altered its appearance entirely.

 Since the times were already uncertain, Hrelyo transformed the monastery into a well-fortified monastery complex that could withstand attacks.